-Section 163 .08 Incentive Grant Program
+Section 163.08 Incentive Grant Program

 In 2004, the West Virginia Legislature passed .08 BAC and became eligible for Section 163 funds under TEA-21.
 These funds were initially distributed to the Division of Highways for bridge inspections.
-However, last year they were redistributed to the Governor's Highway Safety Program and will be obligated to our Occupant Protection Program and Sustained Impaired Driving Plan.
+However, these funds were redistributed to the Governor's Highway Safety Program and have been obligated to our Occupant Protection Program and Sustained Impaired Driving Plan.

-FY2007 - (\$869,770)
+FY2007 - (\$869,770) FY2008 - (\$434,179 anticipated from DOT)